 The current owner of Hoyt’s and the Hoyt’s trademark is Indio Products.

-Malcolm R. Campbell is the author of the Florida Folk Magic Series.
-These “conjure and crime” novels are set in the Florida Panhandle.
+Malcolm R. Campbell is the author of the Florida Folk Magic Series, including the newly released “Fate’s Arrows.”
+These “conjure and crime” novels are set in the Florida Panhandle of the 1950s.

 3 thoughts on “Remembering Hoyt’s Cologne”

 You just sniffed this one out, didn’t you!